E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Tensor-based density estimation via alpha -divergence optimization

-In the following, we refer to the proposed methods as \texttt{E$^2$M + included structures}.
-The symbol ‘B’ indicates the adaptive background term, e.g., E$^2$MCPTTB defines the mixture of CP, TT, and a background term.
+\CR{In the following, we denote the proposed methods as \texttt{E$^2$M + structures}, where ‘B’ indicates an adaptive background term (e.g., E$^2$MCPTTB is a mixture of CP, TT, and background).
+We also denote the proposed methods with fixed $\alpha=1.0$ as \texttt{EM + structures}, e.g., EMTTB is a mixture of TT and background optimizing the KL divergence.}